Three Arrows: Use outside Germany

 In August 1932, the Austrian Social Democrats adopted the Three Arrows as their combat symbol.
 The Austrian socialist poet Karl Schneller dedicated the poem Drei Pfeile to the 1932 Austrian Social Democratic Party congress.
 The symbol was banned in Austria in 1933.
 During the Nazi regime, the symbol appeared on pamphlets of the Revolutionary Socialists of Austria and was used in graffiti.
 During 1932–1935, it was also used in Belgium, Denmark and the United Kingdom.

 After Chakhotin had been forced into exile to France, the symbol became used by the French Section of the Workers' International.
 The Three Arrows remained the symbol of the French socialists until the 1970s, when it was substituted with the fist and rose symbol.
 After World War II, the Three Arrows became the official party logo of the Social Democratic Party of Austria (SPÖ) in 1945.
 The symbol had been modified to include a circle, and the symbolism changed to represent the unity of industrial workers, farm workers and intellectuals.
 The Three Arrows remained a prominent symbol of the Social Democratic Party of Austria until the 1950s.
 According to the modern SPÖ, the Three Arrows represent opposition against fascism, capitalism and clericalism.

 The Portuguese Democratic People's Party, created in 1974 in the aftermath of the Carnation Revolution, which put an end to the 48-year-long dictatorship in Portugal, and renamed itself the Social Democratic Party in 1976, uses an adaptation of the Three Arrows as its logo since its foundation.
 However, its arrows are pointing upwards, and each have a different colour (previously black, red and white; the white having been replaced by orange).
-According to party members involved in the discussions about the choice of symbols, the Arrows were chosen as a way to differentiate the party from its main rivals' easily recognizable logos: The Socialist Party's raised fist and rose, and the Communist Party's hammer and sickle.
+According to party members involved in the discussions about the choice of symbols, the Arrows were chosen as a way to differentiate the party from its main rivals' easily recognizable logos: The Socialist Party's raised fist and rose (fist and rose), and the Communist Party's hammer and sickle.
 It is also supposed to stress the resistance to and rejection of fascism and Nazism.

 The Three Arrows were adopted by socialist and antifascist organizations in Poland.
 In the 1930s the symbol became an emblem of two political parties: Polish Socialist Party (Polska Partia Socjalistyczna) and General Jewish Labour Bund in Poland (Algemejner Jidiszer Arbeter Bund in Pojln).

 The Three Arrows symbol is popularly used within the antifa movement in the United States, along with flags based on the symbol of antifa in Germany.
 Sections of the American Left, including the Young People's Socialist League, have adopted the Three Arrows as a logo.

+In October 2024, the Anti-Fascist Internationalist Front (AIF) in Myanmar formed to participate in the ongoing civil war and use the Three Arrows Symbol in their flag.